Gordon Burn

-Gordon Burn (16 January 1948 – 17 July 2009) was an English writer born in Newcastle upon Tyne and the author of four novels and several works of non-fiction.
+Gordon Burn (16 January 1948 – 17 July 2009) was an English write.
+Born in Newcastle upon Tyne, he authored four novels and several works of non-fiction.

-Background
+Career

-Burn's novels deal with issues of modern fame and faded celebrity as lived through the media spotlight.
-His novel Alma Cogan (1991), which imagined the future life of the British singer Alma Cogan had she not died in 1966, won the Whitbread Award for Best First Novel.
-His other novels, Fullalove and The North of England Home Service, appeared in 1995 and 2003, respectively.
+Burn's novels explore the issues of modern fame and faded celebrity as lived through the media spotlight.
+His novel Alma Cogan (1991), which imagined the future life of the British singer Alma Cogan had she not died in 1966, won the Whitbread Award for First Novel.
+His other novels, Fullalove and The North of England Home Service, were published in 1995 and 2003, respectively.

-His non-fiction deals primarily with sport and true crime.
-His first book, Somebody's Husband, Somebody's Son, was a study of Peter Sutcliffe, 'the Yorkshire Ripper,' and his 1998 book, Happy Like Murderers: The Story of Fred and Rosemary West, dealt in similar detail with two of Britain's most notorious serial killers.
+His non-fiction works deal primarily with sport and true crime.
+Burn's first book, Somebody's Husband, Somebody's Son, was a study of Peter Sutcliffe, 'the Yorkshire Ripper", and his 1998 book, Happy Like Murderers: The Story of Fred and Rosemary West, dealt in similar detail with two of Britain's most notorious serial killers.

 Burn's interest in such infamous villains extended to his fiction, with Myra Hindley, one of the 'Moors murderers', featuring prominently in the novel Alma Cogan.
-His sport-based books are Pocket Money: Inside the World of Snooker (1986) and Best and Edwards: Football, Fame and Oblivion (2006), which deals with the twin stories of Manchester United footballers Duncan Edwards and George Best, and the "trajectory of two careers unmoored in wildly different ways."
+His sport-based books consisted of Pocket Money: Inside the World of Snooker (1986) and Best and Edwards: Football, Fame and Oblivion (2006), the latter of which examines the twin stories of Manchester United footballers Duncan Edwards and George Best, and the "trajectory of two careers unmoored in wildly different ways."

-He also wrote a book with British artist Damien Hirst, On the Way to Work, a collection of interviews from various dates between 1992 and 2001.
-He contributed to The Guardian regularly, usually writing about contemporary art.
+He also wrote a book in conjunction with British artist Damien Hirst, On the Way to Work, a collection of interviews from various dates between 1992 and 2001.
+A regular contributor to The Guardian, his columns often focused on contemporary art.

-Gordon Burn died of bowel cancer in 2009, aged 61.

 Sex & Violence, Death & Silence

-Sex & Violence, Death & Silence is a 2009 book written by Gordon Burn and published by Faber and Faber.
+Sex & Violence, Death & Silence is a book written by Gordon Burn in 2009 and published by Faber & Faber.
 It contains selections of writing by Burn about art and artists (as well as art dealers and collectors) spanning almost thirty-five years, including interviews and reviews as well as extracts from his novel Alma Cogan.
 It opens with a foreword by Damien Hirst with David Peace.

 Gordon Burn died in the summer of 2009, whilst the book was being prepared for publication.

-The list of artists discussed in the book is as follows:
+The artists discussed in the book are as follows:

-Art dealer Nigel Greenwood is also discussed.
+British art dealer Nigel Greenwood is also featured.

-Critical reception

 Nicholas Lezard described the work as being "knowledgeable, thorough and readable".

+Death

+Gordon Burn died of bowel cancer in 2009, aged 61.
+In 2013, the Gordon Burn Prize was established in his honour.